geoscript/geoscript.net/src/learning/map.rst

 .. image:: states1.png

-Layers have a default Style but we can customize that Style with Rules and Symbolizers.
+Layers have a default Style but we can customize that Style Symbolizers like Stroke and Fill.

 .. cssclass:: code groovy